 A new scam involving a QR code has made its way onto people’s phones as society started opting for more touch-free ways of doing things.
+Generally, QR codes are a legitimate way for business or organizations to connect with customers and in most cases are not focus of scammers’ schemes.
+You can try this free QR code generator.

 The scanning of the code can lead people to websites where the scammers attempt to phish for personal information, plant tracking onto the phone, or go into apps on the phone and use payments apps or follow malicious accounts on social media.